 - If the mood swings seem unbearable, talk with your doctor about a referral to see a psychotherapist about the problem.
 A combination of therapy and antidepressant proves to be much more effective than antidepressant therapy alone.

 We hope that this article have answered your questions and concerns about the risks of diabetes problems for women who are going through menopause and menopause complications for diabetic women.
 If you have any personal experience and struggles you wish to share with us, feel free to leave us a comment.
-We hope to hear from you.
+We hope to hear from you and share this article with anyone who might need it.

 - Labrie F, Martel C, Balser J. Wide distribution of the serum dehydroepiandrosterone and sex steroid levels in postmenopausal women: the role of the ovary?
 Menopause 2011;18:30-43.